 Although Haileybury in terms of its central buildings dates back to the time of the East India College, the vast majority of the archive today covers the period after Haileybury was founded as a College in its own right in 1862.

 Viewing the archives

 The archives are housed in our Haileybury Archive building.
-They can be consulted by appointment with our archivists, Toby Parker, or Heather Edwards-Hedley on 01992 706200.
+They can be consulted by appointment with our archivist, Toby Parker on 01992 706200.

 When making contact, please help us by letting us know the objectives of your research so that we can know how best to help.
 Any research undertaken in the Archive will be supervised by one of our archivists and access is at the discretion of the College and may in some circumstances be refused.